AnvarSh1/TRiWS/README.md

 # TRiWS
 Tandem Repeats in Weighted Sequences

-Below are extracts from my MSc Individual Project at King's College London
+Below are extracts from my MSc Individual Project Report (King's College London) (Full report available at http://bit.ly/ASMSc)

 "Tandem repeat is a consecutively repeated string which is not empty.
 For e.g. www, 0101, and